How To Draw Insects

 We all have different styles when it comes to drawing.

-I decide if it looks simple enough and if I think I'll be able to sketch something.
+I decide if it looks simple enough and if I think I'll be able to draw something to get a reasonable likeness.
 Of course, I'll have a go at anything first time around!

-When I first asked myself if I knew how to draw insects, I dived straight in and started drawing.
+Did I know how to draw insects properly?
+Definitely not, but I didn't tarry, I simply dived straight in and started drawing.
 I knew that was the only way I'd get a straight answer.
-Grasshopper Drawing

 I'm quite happy with these insect drawings.